 \section{Conclusion}

-In this work, we introduced \ours, a Dual-VLM-guided framework that autonomously generates PDDL domain and problem files from visual observations for long-horizon visual planning.
+We introduce \ours, a Dual-VLM-guided framework that autonomously generates PDDL domain and problem files from visual observations for long-horizon visual planning.
 By combining a fine-tuned SimVLM for visual understanding and action simulation with a large GenVLM for symbolic reasoning and iterative refinement, \ours removes the need for pre-defined domain files, human supervision, or environment access.
-Experiments on six grid-world domains show that SimVLM reliably produces scenario descriptions, action simulations, and goal judgments, while \ours consistently generates valid PDDL files that enable planners to solve diverse tasks.
-Results demonstrate strong generalization to unseen instances, appearances, and game rules, underscoring the value of integrating perception and symbolic reasoning for scalable formal planning.
+Experiments on six grid-world domains show that SimVLM reliably produces scenario descriptions and action simulations, while \ours consistently generates valid PDDL files enabling planners to solve diverse tasks.
+Results demonstrate strong generalization to unseen instances, appearances, and game rules, highlighting the value of integrating perception and symbolic reasoning for scalable formal planning.
 Beyond 2D benchmarks, we further show that VLMFP extends to complex long-horizon 3D planning tasks under partial observability and diverse visual variations, demonstrating the scalability of the perception-to-symbolic planning paradigm.